We are very excited to begin and continue teaching your dog how to be a happy, well-mannered member of the family!

 Location & Parking

-BlueDog Academy is located at 19 Lupine Road, Andover.
+BlueDog Academy has two locations.
+Our Andover is located at 19 Lupine Road, Andover.
 There is plenty of parking in the back of the building.
+Our South Lawrence location is at 160 Winthrop Ave (Stadium Plaza) on the right side of the plaza, behind Citizens Bank.
+There is plenty of parking on that side of the building.

 At BlueDog Academy, we like to practice good doggie etiquette so we ask that you please bring your pup to relieve himself at the designated area across from our entrance prior to class.
 You’re also welcome to take breaks throughout the class if you think your pup needs to go!